mandala21/backend-test/README.md

 4. Don't forget to make at least a minimal documentation of the API endpoints and how to use them;
 5. You must write at least some automated tests;
 6. From the problem description above you can either do a very bare bones solution or add optional features that are not described.
 Use your time wisely; the absolute optimal solution might take too long to be effective in the apocalypse, so you must come up with the best possible solution that will hold up within the least ammount of time and still be able to showcase your skills in order to prove your worth.
-7. Don't push giant commits.
-Split your changes in little pieces using well-described commits.
+7. Write concise and clear commit messages, splitting your changes in little pieces.

 ## Q&A